prasad-bhagwat/Generating-Frequent-Items-using-SON-Algorithm/README.md

 where,
-_case number_ corresponds to which _‘case’_ to execute for generating frequent items
+_1. 'case number'_ corresponds to which _‘case’_ to execute for generating frequent items
-for generating combinations of frequent movies choose _1_
+for generating combinations of frequent movies choose _'1'_
-for generating combinations of frequent users choose _2_
+for generating combinations of frequent users choose _'2'_
-_csv file path_ corresponds to the absolute path of input _‘ratings.csv’_ file
+_2. 'csv file path'_ corresponds to the absolute path of input _‘ratings.csv’_ file
-_support threshold_ corresponds to the support required item to be considered as Frequent Item
+_3. 'support threshold'_ corresponds to the support required item to be considered as Frequent Item

 Example usage of the above command is as follows: